Is Your Commute a Pain in the Neck

 Don’t accept anything less than a full range of motion.

-This is not an “eh…its good enough” moment, you need to be able to comfortably turn your head from side to side.
+This is not an “eh…its good enough” moment, you need to be able to comfortably turn your head.
 Your safety and the safety of others are at risk here.
-As a Chiropractor one of the first things we evaluate when a patient presents with neck pain is the range of motion.
+As a Chiropractor its crucial to evaluate a patient’s range of motion with they have neck pain.
 How far can you turn your head to the left and then to the right.

-A full range of motion should include the ability to turn your head so your chin is in line with your shoulder without shrugging your shoulders, turning your body or having pain of any kind.
-You don’t have to go “full exorcist” but you should easily be able to bring your chin near your shoulder, and if you can’t it is a sure sign that there is a problem not just with the muscles, but also the bones in your neck.
+A full range of motion should include the ability to turn your head so your chin is in line with your shoulder.
+You should be able to do this without shrugging your shoulders or turning your body and you should not have pain of any kind.
+You don’t have to go “full exorcist” but you should easily be able to bring your chin near your shoulder.
+If you can’t it is a sure sign that there is a problem not just with the muscles, but also the bones in your neck.

 The pain in your neck while driving may be more than the length of your commute, or the frustration of driving in heavy traffic.
 The likelihood is that there are other factors as well, and your commute is where the pain manifests.

 Most people work at a desk all day with poor posture, and then double up on the poor posture on the commute back home.
-At a red light look at the other drivers around you and I am sure you’ll notice that their head is way forward, their shoulders are rounded forward, and they are probably slouched down in the seat.
+At a red light look at the posture of the other drivers around you.
+I am sure you’ll notice that their head is way forward, their shoulders are rounded forward, and they are probably slouched down in the seat.

-This posture puts a tremendous amount of extra weight and pressure on the back of your neck, leading to muscle fatigue, soreness, misalignment of the bones in your neck, and finally pain.
+This posture puts a tremendous amount of extra load on your neck, leading to muscle fatigue, soreness, misalignment of the bones in your neck, and finally pain.

 One simple thing.